 What is human trafficking?

-Human trafficking happens when one person is controlled through violence, deception or coercion in situations of commercial sex, forced labor, or domestic servitude.
+Human trafficking happens when an individual is controlled through violence, deception or coercion in situations such as commercial sex, forced labor, or domestic servitude.

 What happens when a girl or boy is recovered?